patmclean/architecture-decision-records-dj/docs/admin/uninstall.md

-# Uninstall the App from Nautobot
+# Uninstall the App from the ADR App

-Here you will find any steps necessary to cleanly remove the App from your Nautobot environment.
+Here you will find any steps necessary to cleanly remove the App from your the ADR App environment.

 ## Uninstall Guide